 Some breasts need a little help.
 Here’s how you can still breastfeed your baby if you have IGT.

 Glandular tissue is the part of the breast that makes milk.
 Hypoplastic breasts don’t have enough of this glandular tissue.
-It’s not the size of your breasts that’s important but their shape, placement and symmetry.
+It’s not necessarily the size of breasts that’s important but their shape, placement and symmetry.

 Signs that may suggest IGT